daggerml/cfn-tool/cfn-tool.1.md

   * `.cfn-tool`:
-    This file (if it exists in the project directory) is a `bash`(1) script that provides configuration settings as described in the `ENVIRONMENT` section above.
+    This file (if it exists in the project directory) is a `bash`(1) script sourced by `cfn-tool` to provide configuration settings as described in the `ENVIRONMENT` section above.
+This behavior is overridden by the `--config` command line option or the `CFN_TOOL_CONFIG` environment variable.
+Any `CFN_TOOL_XXXX` variables defined in this file will be applied as default configuration options.

 ## EXIT STATUS